scality/backbeat/docs/DesignMDIngestion.md

 ## Considerations

-While taking the `snapshot` of the S3 Connector/RING, we will have to pause the consumer that will be writing to Mongo DB.
+While ingestiong pre-existing metadata from the S3 Connector/RING, we will have to pause the consumer that will be writing to Mongo DB.
 This will be done via supervisord.

 ## Background Information for Design